yaswanthteja/StockMarketPriceDetection/README.md

 - On the admin page you can find users then you can give access to the users  from over there.

-- if you are using Annaconda process you need to deactivate the virtual environment
+- if you are using Anaconda process you need to deactivate the virtual environment
 - if you want to deactivate the virtual environment type the following command in your terminal.

 ```
 conda deactivate
 ```

-### 💻 Demo
+# 💻 Demo

 [![stock](https://img.youtube.com/vi/JUUguNmhCKQ/0.jpg)](https://www.youtube.com/watch?v=JUUguNmhCKQ)